100mslive/100ms-docs/common/basic_recording.md

 `Access Key: (Access Key generated from AWS IAM Console)
 <br>
-`Secret Key: (Access Key generated from AWS IAM Console)
+'Secret Key: (Access Key generated from AWS IAM Console)
 <br>
-`Bucket: Name of the bucket in S3
+'Bucket: Name of the bucket in S3
 <br>
-`Region: Name of the region e.g ap-south1
+'Region: Name of the region e.g ap-south1
 <br>
-`Prefix for Upload Path: You can use this option to configure the upload path in your bucket
+'Prefix for Upload Path: You can use this option to configure the upload path in your bucket.

 ![Destinations](/docs/docs/v2/recording-storage-settings-step4.png)